-Are you considering starting a Bed and Breakfast Business? if yes, you'll find this free book to be extremely helpful.
+Are you considering starting a Bed and Breakfast Business and you’re in need of a bed and breakfast business plan PDF? if yes, you'll find this free book to be extremely helpful.

 This is a practical guide that will walk you step by step through all the essentials of starting your business.
 The book is packed with guides, worksheets and checklists.
 These strategies are absolutely crucial to your business' success yet are simple and easy to apply.